Firstset/suitop/README.md

 # Sui Uptime Monitor

 Monitors validator uptime on the Sui network by subscribing to checkpoint data.
+Features a modern terminal user interface (TUI) with real-time updates.

+## Features

+- Real-time monitoring of validator signatures on checkpoints
+- Interactive TUI with progress bars and formatted tables
+- Plain text mode for logging or scripting use cases
+- Automatic terminal resizing support
+- Graceful shutdown handling for clean exits

 ## Configuration